 Bachelor of Arts in Organizational Management, 2008

 "Each time I look at my diploma hanging on my wall, it reminds me of when I didn't have one and how thankful I am to have it now.
 It has also provided me a great deal of confidence in myself due to the fact that whatever the economy brings, I have a reliable degree to fall back on.
 This is especially important in a job market where, in many cases, not having a degree is non-negotiable."

-To prospective Ashford students, Matthew offers this advice: "Whether you are deciding to enroll at Ashford or another institution, you have to determine what is best for YOU in the long run.
-Regional accreditation is key towards applying your degree towards Master's level studies, so take that into consideration."
-He also advises that, "you are not set up for failure unless you LET it happen to you.
-You are given a world-class support structure at Ashford University that will ensure you stay on track and meet your goals."
+To prospective Ashford students, Bambrick offered this advice: "Whether you are deciding to enroll at Ashford or another institution, you have to determine what is best for you in the long run.
+He added, "You are not set up for failure unless you let it happen to you.”

 Commitment, Bambrick said, is one thing that separates successful online students from the rest of the pack.
 Ashford isn’t for everyone, he added, but students will find they have a strong support system to keep them focused on their goals.

 “I can honestly say that I never felt like I was a number at Ashford,” he said.
 “I always knew who my university contacts were, they called me by name, and were always willing to work with me.

 “The best way to describe it is small town hospitality in a big city environment.”